 For a brand supplying low priced TVs Bush seems to have a surprisingly large range extending up to 58 inches.
 Selling majorly at Argos in the UK they have 4K UHD TVs.
 If you want all the latest features on a TV and can compromise a little on the build, image and sound quality then this is the brand for you.

 Logik is mainly an in house brand for Currys PC World and Dixons.
 They only make small sized TVs maxing out at 32 Inches.
 Some of these have a built-in DVD player.
 There are good user reviews of this brand and pleases people who know what they are bargaining for.
 The low price means lower than average image and sound quality, subpar materials and durability.

 Supplied mainly by Sainsbury’s in the UK, this brand specialises in small screen TVs.
 They also sell mid sized and large screen TVs upto 50 inches.
 Celcus has a variety of TVs featuring smart technology, Full HD, HD ready and DVD Combi.
 Picture quality is on the warmer side and sometimes suffers from too much motion blur.

 Alba manufactures small size TVs from 19 to 24 inches.
 Mainly sold at Argos, this brand has inbuilt DVD as an option if that’s what you are looking for.
-Most of their Tvs feature in under £100 price range.
 There have been questions on reliability as the user reviews are dotted with problems in DVD players, connectivity issues, and pixilated picture quality.

 Once a manufacture itself, Hitachi stopped manufacturing long ago and now just brands TV from the third party manufacturers.
 They have a huge range in terms of size and panel technology and are one of the cheapest in price.
 However, they’re not always considered the best buy due to inconsistency in quality.